JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 > The bot mitigation ruleset list of known bad IP addresses **updates multiple**
 > **times per day** from the Microsoft Threat Intelligence feed to stay in sync with the bots.

-Remember to use latest versions of the rule sets:
+Remember to use the latest versions of the rule sets:

 {% include imageEmbed.html width="80%" height="80%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/managedrulesets.png" %}

 ### Did you deploy Application Gateway and WAF directly from Azure portal?

 Please _please_ **please** use **Infrastructure-as-Code** to deploy the configuration.
 Why?
-It allows to see all the changes using standard development tools and processes:
+It allows everybody to see all the changes using standard development tools and processes:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/git.png" %}

 And some operations might adjust settings without you realizing those changes like mentioned